influxdata/influxdb/CONTRIBUTING.md

 * Full details of your operating system (or distribution) e.g. 64-bit Ubuntu 14.04.
 * The version of InfluxDB you are running
 * Whether you installed it using a pre-built package, or built it from source.
-* A small test case, if applicable, that demonstrates the issues.
+* If applicable, a small test case or method to reproduce the issue described.

 Remember the golden rule of bug reports: **The easier you make it for us to reproduce the problem, the faster it will get fixed.**
 If you have never written a bug report before, or if you want to brush up on your bug reporting skills, we recommend reading [Simon Tatham's essay "How to Report Bugs Effectively."](http://www.chiark.greenend.org.uk/~sgtatham/bugs.html)